medcomdk/dk-medcom/input/pagecontent/StructureDefinition-medcom-careCommunication-message-intro.md

 The message contains a bundle that is selfcontained regarding references.
 The Bundle containing the CareCommunication message shall contain one instance of the MedComMessagingMessage.
 By convention the cardinality is shown as 0..*

-Please refer to the tab "Snapshort Table(Must support)" below for the definition of the required content of a MedComCareCommunicationMessage.
+Please refer to the tab "Snapshot Table(Must support)" below for the definition of the required content of a MedComCareCommunicationMessage.

 For description regarding the transportation layer please refer to this guide: